Speciation

 The largest avian radiation

 The recently published book The Largest Avian Radiation provides a synthesis of the global phylogeny and biogeographic expansion of the largest avian group, the 6000 species of the order Passeriformes.
-It presents comprehensive results of molecular phylogenetic work and develops questions of greater generality concerning the relative roles of historical contingency, earth history and contemporary environmental conditions in producing this radiation.
+It presents comprehensive results of molecular phylogenetic work and develops questions of greater generality concerning the relative roles of historical contingency, Earth history, and contemporary environmental conditions in producing this radiation.

 Contact